 Use small downward strokes once past the jaw until you feel your hair growth change direction.
 Then, to shave with the grain of your neck hair, flip your blade around and use upward strokes, following the direction of your hair growth.

 Step 10: Trim the Sideburns

 Use small strokes under the sideburns, stopping at the jaw line.
 Then, even out your sideburns by making sure the razor is perfectly parallel to the ground: It’s a lot easier to get them the same length if they end in a straight horizontal line, and not curving away in different directions.
-It also helps to use a transparent shave butter for extra visibility when shaving precision zones like your mutton chops.
+Shaving precision zones like your mutton chops is the perfect time to choose a transparent shave butter to get extra visibility.
 You can trim any excess bulk on the sideburns themselves with a trimmer.

 Step 11: Shave the Jaw

 As with shaving the neck, use small downward strokes until hair growth changes direction.
 Of all the parts you’ll shave on your face, this is the hardest part to accurately shave with the grain, so take your time here.
 And don’t press too hard: Too much pressure is what causes irritation and razor burn.

 As you reach the natural curves on your chin, apply even less pressure to avoid nicks and cuts.